shrutiujlan/Data-Visualization-Portfolio/final-project-part-two.md

 ### Interviewee 3: : Asian, Working Professional, F(37), New Jersey
 #### Key Insights:
 - I like the color theme being used for the map and bar chart in the Dasbboard 1, but try to use the same color theme for ther graphs as well
+- Line graph does not have a axis label
 - The alignment of the charts in the Dashboard 1 are not quite right
 - The idea of myth busting dashboard is really good
 - The title are great in Dashboard 1